softwaresaved/smp-service/DMPonlineDeployUseReview.md

 I noticed that for all existing sections the Organisation name was undefined.

-From looking at the data model, in both the database and db/seeds.py, questions belong to sections which belong to a version of a phase which makes up a template.
-Both templates and sections can have associated organisations and it looks like if these are out-of-synch then problems arise.
-Either this is a bug in the implementation of DMPonline or a problem with duplication in the data model, or there is some subtlety or something I have missed.
+From looking at the data model, in both the database and db/seeds.rb, questions belong to sections which belong to a version of a phase which makes up a template.
+Both templates and sections can have associated organisations and it looks like if these are out-of-synch then problems arise (I return to this shortly).

 For each section I changed the organisation from undefined to Digital Curation Centre to be consistent with the organisation of the template to which they belonged: